-Personal: A sixth-generation Texan and mother of 4, Valoree has strong Texas family roots.
+A sixth-generation Texan, according to genealogists, Valoree is a mother of four with strong Texas family roots.
 So important is family to Valoree, that after years of homeschooling and sports with her kids, she and her husband, Vern, adopted two teenage girls from CPS.
 Her youngest is getting a degree in education.
 Prior to raising children, Valoree worked in commercial real estate, after getting her Bachelor of Business Administration from Baylor University.
 Valoree’s oldest daughter is a former criminal prosecutor, and her son is a petroleum engineer.
-Devout Christians, Valoree and Vern have been members of WoodsEdge Community Church for 11 years, where they have served in various ministries.
+Devout Christians, Valoree and Vern have been members of WoodsEdge Community Church for 15 years, where they have served in various ministries.
 Valoree has been involved in the community for years as a children’s Bible study and Sunday school leader, a children’s sports team representative and referee, serving the elderly, and serving on various boards.

-Policy: As the daughter of an entrepreneur and small businessman, Valoree learned hard work and family business early.
+As the daughter of an entrepreneur, and small businessman, Valoree learned hard work and family business early.
 She understands how government affects small business and wants to cut red tape and taxes.
-Valoree will also fight to eliminate the business margins tax.
-She will protect your hard-earned tax dollars by working to cut government waste and handouts to illegals.
-Valoree comes from generations of military veterans and is a strong supporter of the military and border security.
-Valoree’s degree in real estate and experience as a former Real Estate Broker will help her write effective legislation to protect your property rights and values.
+Valoree is fighting to eliminate the business margins tax.